 A few days ago, I came across these screenshots of a Tumblr post on Twitter.
 I can’t be the only one confused by content from one social media being posted on another, can I?
 I also can’t be the only one who read this with raised eyebrows.

 At first, when I read the words “self care isn’t a bath bomb”, I was almost offended because to me it is.
 When I am sick or stressed out, I take a bath with a Lush bath bomb.
 This is one way I practice self care when I need it.
 Those quotes seem to suggest taking care of yourself isn’t self care.
-According to this PDF I found online, “Self care includes any intentional actions you take to care for your physical, mental, and emotional health.”
+“Self care includes any intentional actions you take to care for your physical, mental and emotional health,” according to a page on California State University’s website.

 Self care is hugely important for people struggling from mental illnesses, as I think the post tries to stress; however, it is just as important for people who do not have mental illnesses (which is what the post suggested is not the case).